ThunderFly-aerospace/docs/instruments/TF-Simulator/index.md

 ### Taking it to the Sky

 Once PX4 SITL and FlightGear are running and connected, the vehicle will be ready after initialization.
 In the PX4 console, wait until you see messages about GPS fusion starting.
-At this point you can arm the vehicle and take off:
+At this point, you can arm the vehicle and take off:

 ```sh